jason-ezenwa/jason-ezenwa/README.md

 # About Me

+I specialize in backend engineering, proficiently using JavaScript (Node.js) and the Express.js framework as well as Python and the Flask framework.
+Additionally, I have some experience with TypeScript.
+I have practical knowledge of working with Linux, including tasks related to system administration, web stack debugging, and some DevOps practices.
+I am also skilled in Bash scripting, which allows me to automate tasks and improve efficiency in system management.
+For database management, I have experience working with both MySQL and MongoDB.
+In MySQL, I am familiar with using SQLAlchemy, a Python SQL toolkit and Object-Relational Mapping (ORM) library.

-I specialize in backend engineering, specifically web development using  Python and Flask.
-I'm also experienced with JavaScript (NodeJS and TypeScript), Linux for System Administration and DevOps, Bash scripting, MySQL and MongoDB for database management and basic knowledge of using Redis.
-I also have strong foundations for frontend engineering using HTML, CSS and JQuery.
+Other skills I have include Git for version control, and basic knowledge of using Redis and the C programming language.
+I also have a strong foundation in frontend development using HTML, CSS, and jQuery.

 When I'm not coding, you can find me watching football matches, playing video games, watching anime & TV shows, or reading comic books.
 I love exploring new things and learning new skills.